tkp1n/ndportmann.com/content/posts/2019-03-13--improving-dotnet-crypto-code/index.md

 }
 ```

-The check if the resulting `plaintext` contains the word "trust" was simple enough, using the highly optimized methods provided on `Span<byte>`.
+The check if the resulting `plaintext` contains the word "trust" is now no longer possible via `String.Contains` but still simple enough, using the highly optimized methods provided on `Span<byte>`.

 ```csharp
 private static ReadOnlySpan<byte> trust =>